+Abstract.
 The Internet Archive for Electronic Music (IAEM) is intended to be a platform to access an extensive and distributed archive of electronic music.
-It combines collaborative tools, real time signal processing on the client side and the content of the archive to a powerful teaching, research and publishing tool.
-The internet Audio Rendering System (iARS) refers to the client browser extension which is part of the IAEM system.
-It extends a web-browser with a flexible real time audio processing capability. iARS also supports multi-channel processing making multi-track recordings perceiveable in their correct acoustical context.
+It combines collaborative tools, real time signal processing on the client side and the content of the archive with the concept of learning sequences to a powerful teaching, research and publishing tool.
+The internet Audio Rendering System (iARS) refers to a client browser extension which is part of the IAEM system.
+It extends a webbrowser with a flexible real time audio processing capability supporting multi-channel processing.
+This enables users of the system to perceive multi-track recordings in their correct acoustical context.
+Through its built in user interface iARS is capable of presenting mixing devices and graphical scenes creating interactive virtual environments.
+These environments may be used embedded in learning sequences in teaching or for experimenting with new music algorithms.